nioo-knaw/epiGBS2/README.md

 - everythin green?
 Then...
 - run the pipeline:
 	`snakemake -j <threads> -p --use-conda` Replace <threads> by number of CPU's to use on your server, e.g. `snakemake -j 12 -p --use-conda`
+- if you want to run without SNP calling you can add `output/path/as/in/config/multiQC_report.html` at the end of the snakemake command
 ## Explanation of files in the output directory

 It follows a description of all output files.
 Files that are important for downstream analysis are highlighted in bold.
 Files or Directories in italics are specific for the de-novo and reference branch respectively.

--  __report.html__: A report summarizing all stats from the epiGBS analysis.
+- __multiQC_report.html__:  report summarizing all stats from the epiGBS analysis.
 Absolutely crucial to determine, whether your analysis ran successfully or not.
 However, this file gives only a first impression and further analysis is necessary to confirm the quality of your analysis.
-- __multiQC_report.html__: A report summarizing QC stats for the input data.
 Can be opened in any webbrowser.
 This file can be very large.
 Hide parts of the files to make loading easier, e.g. filter out all files containing "rem"
 - output_demultiplex:
 	- barcode_stacks.tsv: barcode file converted to the required stacks format
 	- clone: Directory containing read files from which PCR duplicates were removed
 	- clone-stacks: Directory containing demultiplexed and Watson-Crick separated read files.
 File names start with sample names.
 Files with *rem* in the name contain reads that failed the RAD-tag check.
 		- process_radtags.clone.log: Log file containing stats from demultiplexing, also contains information about eventually discovered *de novo* barcodes
-	- crick_R1.fq.gz: All filtered and demultiplexed crick forward reads, input for following steps
+	- crick_R1.fq.gz: All filtered and demultiplexed crick forward reads, input for denovo creation
-	- crick_R2.fq.gz: All filtered and demultiplexed crick reverse reads, input for the following steps
+	- crick_R2.fq.gz: All filtered and demultiplexed crick reverse reads, input for denovo creation
 	- demultiplex.log: Log file containing stats from clone-removal
-	- Watson_R1.fq.gz: All filtered and demultiplexed watson forward reads, input for the following steps
+	- Watson_R1.fq.gz: All filtered and demultiplexed watson forward reads, input for denovo creation
-	- Watson_R2.fq.gz: All filtered and demultiplexed watson reverse reads, input for the following steps
+	- Watson_R2.fq.gz: All filtered and demultiplexed watson reverse reads, input for denovo creation
 - *output_denovo*: Containing all files created during de-novo reference creation.
 Skipped, if running in reference-mode.
 	- Assembled.fq.gz: All read pairs (forward/R1 and reverse/R2), that were assembled/merged using Pear
 	- Unassembled.R1.fq.gz: All forward/R1 reads that could not be assembled/merged